A monitor displaying a gauge to represent web application monitoring

 Back to top

-Considerations for Web Application Performance Monitoring
+Web Application Monitoring: Performance Monitoring Considerations

 Web application performance monitoring is only as good as your plan, tools, and processes.
 These considerations can help you identify the best strategy to achieve the business goals of your web application.

-Determine Your Web Application Performance Metrics
+Determine Your PHP Application Performance Metrics

 The best way to determine your web application performance metrics before going live is synthetic testing.
 Perforce has some serious expertise here: if you’ve heard of building a performance testing suite with JMeter, you might have also heard of our BlazeMeter platform